-where we have defined the Lorentz-scalar variables $\omega$ and $\kappa$ as $\omega=K\cdot u$ and $\kappa=((K\cdot u)^2-K^2)^{1/2}$.
-These variables are known in the literature as the invariants of energy and momentum, respectively.
-With these definitions the problem of finding the thermal self-energy is reduced to computing the traces $Tr\{\Fmslash KRe\Sigma'\}$ and $Tr\{\fmslash uRe\Sigma'\}$.
-The calculation of these traces using the diagrams of figure \ref{figura1} is relatively long and proceeds in a similar way to the calculations shown in \cite{Quimbay1995,Quimbay1999}.
-Thus we restrict ourselves to show the results for the traces in terms of integrals of the thermal distribution functions.
+where we have defined the Lorentz invariants $\omega$ and $\kappa$ as $\omega=K\cdot u$ and $\kappa=((K\cdot u)^2-K^2)^{1/2}$.
+These variables are known in the literature as the invariant energy and invariant momentum, respectively.
+With these definitions, the problem of finding the thermal self-energy is reduced to computing the traces $Tr\{{\not K}Re\Sigma'\}$ and $Tr\{{\not u}Re\Sigma'\}$.
+The calculation of these traces by using the diagrams of figure \ref{figura1} is relatively long and it proceeds in a similar way to the calculations shown in \cite{Quimbay1995,Quimbay1999}.
+Thus, we restrict ourselves to show the results for the traces in terms of integrals of the thermal distribution functions.

 The thermal background interacting with left-handed neutrinos is constituted by massive charged leptons, massive scalar bosons and massive $W_L$ and $Z_L$ gauge bosons.
 It is interesting to note that the initial steps of the calculation readily show that no flavor change can result from finite temperature effects at least at one-loop order in perturbation theory.
 Thus, the incoming and outgoing neutrino flavors in the diagrams are the same.
 Therefore, we can specify each self-energy diagram with three labels: the external neutrino flavor $i$, the internal lepton $I$, and the internal gauge boson $B$, with corresponding masses $m^{(0)}_i$ ($\sim 0$), $M_I$ and $M_B$, respectively.
 In the general case, it is expected for the self-energy to depend on $i$, so we label the traces with this index.
 The direct calculation of $Tr\{{\not K}Re\Sigma'_i\}$ and $Tr\{{\not u}Re\Sigma'_i\}$ in the Feynman gauge ($\xi=1$) yields: